 Avoid speculation and the “something for nothing” economy.

-What can Charles Dickens teach you in 2012?
+What can Charles Dickens teach you today?

 Charles Dickens certainly learned from the mistakes of others, dragged himself and his extended family from poverty and still found extra time and cash to do good deeds and help others.

 Whereas with every financial crisis, politicians and bankers seem to have to learn the same lessons over and over again.

 But, hopefully, we only have to make mistakes once to learn from them.